-- 1. Any distribution that is partially rolled over to another qualified plan, including an IRA. - 2.
-Any distribution if an earlier election to use either the 5- or 10-year tax option had been made after 1986 for the same plan participant. - 3.
-U.S. Retirement Bonds distributed with the lump sum. - 4.
-Any distribution made before the participant had been in the plan for 5 tax years before the tax year of the distribution, unless it was paid because the participant died.
+- ÿ1.
+Any distribution that is partially rolled over to another qualified plan or an IRA. - ÿ2.
+Any distribution if an earlier election to use either the 5- or 10-year tax option had been made after 1986 for the same plan participant. - ÿ3.
+U.S. Retirement Plan Bonds distributed with the lump sum. - ÿ4.
+Any distribution made during the first 5 tax years that the participant was in the plan, unless it was paid because the participant died. - ÿ5.
+The current actuarial value of any annuity contract included in the lump sum (the payer's statement should show this amount, which you use only to figure tax on the ordinary income part of the distribution).

-- 5. The current actuarial value of any annuity contract included in the lump sum (the payer's statement should show this amount, which you use only to figure tax on the ordinary income part of the distribution). - 6.
-Any distribution to a 5% owner that is subject to penalties under section 72(m)(5)(A). - 7.
-A distribution from an IRA. - 8.
-A distribution from a tax-sheltered annuity (section 403(b) plan). - 9.
-Redemption proceeds of bonds rolled over tax free to a qualified pension plan, etc., from a qualified bond purchase plan. - 10.
+- ÿ6.
+Any distribution to a 5% owner that is subject to penalties under section 72(m)(5)(A). - ÿ7.
+A distribution from an IRA. - ÿ8.
+A distribution from a tax-sheltered annuity (section 403(b) plan). - ÿ9.
+A distribution of the redemption proceeds of bonds rolled over tax free to a qualified pension plan, etc., from a qualified bond purchase plan. - 10.
 A distribution from a qualified pension or annuity plan when the participant or his or her surviving spouse received an eligible rollover distribution from the same plan (or another plan of the employer required to be aggregated for the lump-sum distribution rules), and the proceeds of the previous distribution were rolled over tax free to an eligible retirement plan (including an IRA). - 11.
-A corrective distribution of excess deferrals, excess contributions, or excess aggregate contributions. - 12.
+A corrective distribution of excess deferrals, excess contributions, excess aggregate contributions, or excess annual additions. - 12.
 A lump-sum credit or payment from the Federal Civil Service Retirement System (or the Federal Employees Retirement System).